 As we’ve already mentioned, the primary reason you’d want to take milk thistle is to protect your liver.

-Nobody is going to compliment you in the gym about your liver function, but this powerful organ does the background work necessary for you to develop your muscles.
+Nobody is going to compliment you in the gym about your healthy liver function, but this powerful organ does the background work necessary for you to develop your muscles.

 These are some of the primary functions of your liver: